The JCPenney App on Your Mac and iPhone: A Hands-On Shopper's Guide

 Good alternatives worth comparing

 JCPenney is one of several department and retail apps, and the best fit depends on what you buy.
 If your shopping leans toward trendy clothing, Fashion Nova is worth a look, and I broke down how I pair its finds with a desktop setup in our guide on matching your MacBook with Fashion Nova finds.
 For home goods and dorm or apartment basics, the Bed Bath & Beyond app covers a lot of the same ground JCPenney does on the home side, and our piece on workspace accessories at Bed Bath & Beyond shows how I use it for desk and storage upgrades.
-Kohl's is the closest direct rival on the coupon stacking front, and Target is hard to beat for one cart that mixes clothes, home, and groceries with fast pickup.
+Kohl's is the closest direct rival on the coupon stacking front, since Kohl's Cash and percent off codes behave a lot like JCPenney's rewards and coupons.
+Target is hard to beat for one cart that mixes clothes, home, and groceries with fast pickup.

-If you want the wider view, browse our best shopping and fashion apps for Mac roundup to see how JCPenney stacks up against the field, or step into the full Shopping & Fashion hub to explore every retail app we have put through real shopping trips.
+If you want the wider view, browse our best shopping and fashion apps for Mac roundup to see how JCPenney compares, or step into the full Shopping & Fashion hub to explore every retail app we have put through real shopping trips.

 FAQ